jgraham0325/land-register-api-docs/docs/api-documentation/V1.4/index.md

 By setting an actual start date, the active permit's status will change to in-progress.
 This allows the promoter to add reinstatements against the works record if an excavation was carried out and it also allows highway authority users to add inspections, which will be covered in separate sections.
 {: .govuk-body}

+#### Revert start work endpoint
+{: .govuk-heading-s}

+<code>PUT /works/{work reference number}/revert-start</code>

+If a permit has been started accidentally, it can be reverted using this endpoint.
+This will remove the actual start date and change the active permit's status back to proposed.
+{: .govuk-body}

 #### Stop work endpoint
 {: .govuk-heading-s}